yellowtree/geoip-detect/readme.txt

 Does `geoip_detect2_get_info_from_current_ip()` return the same country, regardless of where you are visiting the site from?
 Maybe your server has a reverse proxy configured.
 You can check this: Go to the options page and look for "reverse proxy".
 Are there 2 IPs listed there?
 If so, which one corresponds to your [public IP](https://www.whatismyip.com/)?
+Or maybe you are using a site cache plugin.
+Then enable the option `Disable caching a page that contains a shortcode or API call to geo-dependent functions.`

 [More Troubleshooting Hints](https://github.com/yellowtree/geoip-detect/wiki/Troubleshooting)